Jon-Bovi/data-structures/README.md

     - cross_validate(dataset, classes): Splits a classified dataset in two, one to build the decision tree, the other to predict with.
 Returns the percentage of predicted labels that match actual labels.

 - convert_csv(file): Reads csv file into useable format.

+# Data Structures

+Implementations of classic data structures implemented in Python, with tests!

 ## Hash Table